-We continue the iteration until the largest change at any point is less than some user-specified tolerance epsilon.
+We continue the iteration until the average change between old and new values is less than some user-specified tolerance epsilon.

 At that time, the program writes a rather big text file (whose name is stored as the variable output_file), containing the solution information, in case anyone wants to plot it.